Disclosure: We earn from purchases made through us

 If you are a home cook who likes to get food prepared quickly, a good food processor can feel like having your own personal sous chef in the kitchen.

-Top Rated Food Processors
+Our Top Rated Food Processor Picks in 2023

 - Best overall: Cuisinart DFP-14BCNY 14 Cup Food Processor.